Ken Baxter (businessman): Space tourism

 Baxter publicly credits his fascination with the space program to reading From the Earth to the Moon by Jules Verne as a young boy.
 Baxter holds the distinction of First Founder of Virgin Galactic, a space tourism company announced by Sir Richard Branson on September 25, 2004.

-Baxter purchased the first commercial space flight ticket at $200,000 USD after viewing a 60 Minutes segment featuring Burt Rutan, winner of the $10,000,000 X Prize for the first non-governmental organization to launch a reusable manned spacecraft into space twice within two weeks, and thereafter, earning him the nickname "Rocket Man".
+Baxter purchased the first commercial space flight ticket at $200,000 USD after viewing a 60 Minutes segment featuring Burt Rutan, winner of the $10,000,000 X Prize for the first non-governmental organization to launch a reusable crewed spacecraft into space twice within two weeks, and thereafter, earning him the nickname "Rocket Man".

+Baxter’s dream of space travel was finally realized on September 8, 2023 at 8:30 am MDT, when he became Virgin Galactic Astronaut 014, and Astronaut 666 overall, the first, everyday American to experience the thrill of zero gravity, 90 kilometers above the surface of the earth.
+In a recent interview, Baxter expressed his wonder and appreciation for the privilege of joining the elite collection of human beings, beginning with Soviet cosmonaut Yuri Gagarin in 1961, to be forever known as astronauts.

 Rutan is also the designer of Sir Richard Branson's SpaceShipTwo, which attached to the mother ship, will be carried to about 16 kilometers or 52,000 feet by a carrier aircraft, White Knight Two.
 At that point, when the carrier aircraft reaches its maximum height, the SpaceShipTwo vehicle will separate and continue to over 100 km (the Kármán line, a common definition of where "space" begins).
-Despite the crash of the first iteration of SpaceShipTwo during a test flight on October 31, 2014, Baxter remains optimistic about his upcoming flight and continues to hold his place at the top of the passenger list to become the world's first commercial space tourist.
+Despite the crash of the first iteration of SpaceShipTwo during a test flight on October 31, 2014, Baxter remained optimistic about his upcoming flight, holding his place at the top of the passenger list to ultimately become the world's first commercial space tourist.

 Philanthropy

 Baxter has contributed his time and resources to several charitable endeavors.
-Through his public charity, Green Global, Baxter acts as an advocate in the war against Global Warming and Climate Change, and focuses his efforts upon saving the Amazon Rainforest from the ill effects of deforestation on the region.
+Through his public charity, Green Global, Baxter acts as an advocate for protecting our planet's precious resources including preserving our rainforests and oceans, exposing carbon fraud schemes, and promoting conservation.
+Ken is passionate about saving the Amazon rainforest from the ill effects of deforestation on the region.
 Another of Baxter's public charities, Made In America, prides itself for being the driving force of the New Industrial Revolution in America and is dedicated to supporting and strengthening the return and retention of American jobs in the manufacturing sector in an effort to reignite the economic recovery of the US.
 Made In America has also donated technology equipment to needy schools in and around the Las Vegas Valley.
 Parent organization, the Ken and Linda Baxter Family Foundation, was established in 2005 and provides philanthropic grants for education, research and the environment.